unahouExosite/docs/portals/README.md

 }
 ```

-#### Update portal
+#### Update Portal

 `PUT /api/portals/v1/portals/{portal-id}`

-Update information about a portal.
+Update information on a Portal.

 ##### Permissions

-* User must have at least `p_manage` [permission](#permission-object) to the portal.
+* User must have at least `p_manage` [permission](#permission-object) to the Portal.

 ##### Request

-* Request body is a [portal object](#portal-object).
+* Request body is a [Portal object](#portal-object).
 Currently only the following keys may be updated:

     * `"info"` - Info is an object.
 Possible values are:
-        * `"aliases"` - Aliases under info is an array.
+        * `"aliases"` - Aliases under info is an array, optional.
 NOTE: this will replace the existing aliases-- not append to them.
-To prevent loss of data, be sure to include all aliases in the request body. (optional) Possible values are:
+To prevent loss of data, be sure to include all aliases in the request body.
+Possible values are:
-            * `{rid}` - The under this portal's data-sources/ device rid.
+            * `{rid}` - The under this Portal's data-sources/ device rid.
 Possible values are:
-                * `"{aliases}"` - The under this portal's data-sources/ device aliases is an array.
+                * `"{aliases}"` - The under this Portal's data-sources/ device aliases is an array.
-        * `"description"` - Description under info (optional)
+        * `"description"` - Description under info, optional.

-    If you send any keys besides these, it will do nothing.
+    If any keys beside these are sent, they will be ignored.

 * Requires authentication.

 ##### Response

-* `200 OK`: Returned along with a body containing a [portal object](#portal-object) if the portal is updated successfully.
+* `200 OK`: Returned along with a body containing a [Portal object](#portal-object) if the Portal was updated successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to update the portal.
+    * Returned if the caller does not have permission to update the Portal.
-* `404 Not Found`: Returned if the portal id is invalid.
+* `404 Not Found`: Returned if the Portal id is invalid.

 ##### Example